 Beyond adapting a model's internal knowledge through prompting or fine-tuning, its capabilities can be expanded by coupling it with external resources.
 This approach transforms a static model into a dynamic problem-solver that can access up-to-date information and perform actions in the world.
 This practice of designing and delivering task-relevant information is often referred to as context engineering.
 The necessary context can be provided through several complementary approaches that operate during inference time.
-This is achieved by coupling \gls{llm} into a system of resources.